Most of us have had that sinking feeling when we accidentally send an email either to the wrong person, or that is full of errors.

 Again, this solution only works if you are carefully checking each of your emails for mistaken recipients or incorrect email attachments before it leaves your Outbox.

-• With Egress Secure Email and File Transfer and Outlook email encryption, you can take full control of recalling emails and revoke access to email content at any time.
-Alternatively you can use Egress Risk-based Protection, which stops emails being sent to the wrong people in the first place!
-Risk-based Protection uses machine learning and big data analysis to understand email usage patterns and historic email data, recognising and alerting users to misaddressed emails before they press send.
+With Egress Protect and Outlook email encryption, you can take full control of recalling emails and revoke access to email content at any time.
+Alternatively you can use Egress Prevent, which stops emails being sent to the wrong people in the first place!
+Egress Prevent uses machine learning and big data analysis to understand email usage patterns and historic email data, recognising and alerting users to misaddressed emails before they press send.
 Get in touch with us to find out more about how to do this at your company.